WICG/turtledove/FLEDGE.md

 #### 2.4 Scoring Bids in Component Auctions

 Seller scripts in component auctions behave a little differently.
 They still expose a `scoreAd()` function to score each bid from the component auction's buyers, however all of its arguments come from the component auction, including `auctionConfig`. `browserSignals` has an additional `topLevelSeller` field, which contains the seller of the top-level auction.
-Instead of returning just a desirability score, `scoreAd()` returns an object with the following fields:
+Instead of returning just a desirability score, the component seller's `scoreAd()` returns an object with the following fields:

-* ad: Arbitrary metadata to pass to the top-level seller.
+* ad: (optional) Arbitrary metadata to pass to the top-level seller.
+Defaults to null, if not present.
 * desirability: Numeric score of the bid.
 Must be positive or the ad will be rejected.
-* allowComponentAuction: If this value is does not have a value of true, the bid will be rejected.
+* allowComponentAuction: If this field is not true, the bid will be rejected.
 * bid: (optional) Modified bid value to provide to the top-level seller script.
-If present, this will be passed to the top-level seller instead of the original bid.
+If present, this will be passed to the top-level seller's `scoreAd()` and `reportResult()` methods instead of the original bid, if the ad wins the component auction and top-level auction, respectively.

 Once all of a component auction's bids have been scored by the component auction's seller script, the bid with the highest score is passed to the top-level seller to score.
 For that bid, the top-level seller's `scoreAd()` method is passed the `ad` value from the component auction seller's `scoreAd()` method, and there is an an additional `componentSeller` field in the `browserSignals`, which is the seller for the component auction.
 All other values are the same as if the bid had come from an interest group participating directly in the top-level auction.
 In the case of a tie, one of the highest scoring bids will be chosen randomly and only that bid will passed to the top-level seller to score.